 It’s one less thing to worry about once I get to the airport.

 I always arrive 2 hours before the time of my departure.

-There are always little things than can come up at the airport to hinder your schedule: bags too heavy, security has 5 lines but only 1 is open(this happened to us at Orlando airport.
-Took 45 mins to get through security check point…not fun), or you can’t find your gate.
+There are always little things that can come up at the airport to hinder your schedule: bags too heavy, security has 5 lines but only 1 is open(this happened to us at Orlando airport.
+Took 45 mins to get through security checkpoint…not fun), or you can’t find your gate.

 Anything can happen so I like to arrive early just to be on the safe side.

 Approximately 30 minutes before the flight, hopefully, you have found your gate# and are waiting to board at this point, I take one Dramamine for Motion Sickness Relief.

 This is mostly a precautionary measure but has helped in several circumstances.